blobule/habpanel-thermoknob-widget/README.md

 ### Parameters

-The widget can be configured as follow:
+The widget can be configured in habpanel:
 - An optional label can be added to the widget.
 - The temperature scale is configurable (min, max, step).
 - The color of the setpoint temperature can be changed.

-Other parameters that must be changed *manually*:
+Other parameters must be configured *manually*:
-- you can change the *heating color* by changing the *colorH* setting inside file ng-knob-thermo.js
+- The *heating color* is the *colorH* setting inside file ng-knob-thermo.js
 - Other parameters can be adjusted as in the knob widget (see [ng-knob](https://github.com/RadMie/ng-knob) )